-The Annual Assessment Report serves many purposes.
-First and foremost, it is a record of an academic unit's assessment activities in the previous academic year: what your academic unit has assessed, and why, and what your academic unit is doing in response to its findings: what strengths were revealed by or changes were suggested, and then made, based on assessment data?
+The Assessment Report serves many purposes.
+First and foremost, it is a record of an academic unit's assessment activities in the previous assessment cycle: what your academic unit has assessed, and why, and what your academic unit is doing in response to its findings: what strengths were revealed or changes were suggested, and then made, based on assessment data?
 Additionally, the report functions to inform the Assessment Committee of the progress the academic unit has made in carrying out its Strategic Assessment Plan, allowing the Assessment Committee to provide feedback.
+Sharing the Assessment Report among a unit's faculty is encouraged as a means of promoting further internal discussion about assessment findings and courses of action motivated by them.
+The Assessment Report, or excerpts from it, would also strengthen cases that the unit makes to the administration for additional personnel/resource support.
 Finally, these reports serve the crucial function of documenting ongoing assessment activities by academic units for internal use and for external review agencies.

-Academic units are asked to address six topics (1-6, listed below) in their Annual Assessment Reports, and to submit separately a summary of the Annual Assessment Report.
-Below each topic is a description of what a response might entail, and explicit identification of the criteria the Committee uses to guide its own responses to the Reports.
-Responses to some of these questions, especially 1-2, often may be copied (with minor revisions) from the relevant Yearly Action Plan.
+Academic units are asked to address six topics (1-6, listed below) in their Assessment Reports, and to also submit a separate summary of the Assessment Report.
+Below each topic is a description of what a response might entail and explicit identification of the criteria the Committee uses to guide its own responses to the Reports.
+Responses to some of these questions, especially 1-2, may be copied from relevant Yearly Updates or the Strategic Assessment Plan.